 That was quite a few years ago.
 Since then, a cult of Maria Callas has mushroomed, one which, I feel, has increasingly lost track of what she was all about, much to opera’s general detriment.
 While I do still admire Callas tremendously, and had a great time listening to her early live recordings while preparing this article, I’m no longer sure about her sacrosanct position in the pantheon of divas.

 And, in any event, heresy is the inevitable consequence of sacrosanctity.
-Herewith, then, a dozen heretical thoughts about the great Maria Callas.
+Herewith, then, ten heretical thoughts about the great Maria Callas.

 - Callas wasn’t the greatest singer ever